[Skip to Content]

 Please enter the beneficiary's name.

-When calculating for the projection, tool uses this date as the assumed death of the account's beneficiary.
+When calculating for the projection, tool uses the age entered as assumed age of death of the account's beneficiary at the end of the year.
 This is only used if the beneficiary is a spouse.